OndroL/Thesis/README.md

 > [!CAUTION]
-> Sequence package is not finished.
+> **Sequence package is not finished**.
 Missing bussiness logic and testing -> waiting for PokladnaBean

 # Migration of Entity Beans to Jakarta Persistence API (JPA)